solarkraft/webpub/README.md

 ## Readiness

 There are bugs left.
-Some web pages can't be parsed by Mercury Parser, for some the image fetching fails (the latter is likely more common).
+Some web pages can't be parsed by the Postlight Parser, for some the image fetching fails (the latter is likely more common).